Drones in Calgary

 Drone areas have been considered to allow for as broad use as possible, while still minimizing conflict with wildlife and other parks users.

-Where you can fly micro drones
+Where you can and cannot fly micro drones

 - Prairie Winds Park (due to proximity to airport).

 - All splash parks, including 30m from the edge or fence.
 This includes the splash park area in Bowness, West Confederation, Riley, Rotary, South Glenmore, Eau Claire, and Valleyview Parks.